 Are apostrophes an academic punctuation mark?

-This is the first of four lessons about Apostrophes.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the first of four chapters about Apostrophes.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Introduce the apostrophe as a type of punctuation mark